Published at: 2025-10-31

 picture coming soon:

-Use case: Engineers forget to check in for an entire day of fieldwork.
+Use Case: Engineers forget to clock in for an entire service day.

 picture coming soon: